oracle/cloudtestdrive/AppDev/cloud-native/manual-setup/full-setup-free-tier.md

   ![](images/68-lombok-access-eclipse-about-menu.png)

-  28. You may need to scroll down in the `About` popup, but towards the end you should see the Lombok installation confirmation (in this case 1.18.12)
+  28. You may need to scroll down in the `About` popup, but towards the end you should see the Lombok installation confirmation (in this case 1.18.12 / Envious Ferret, though updates to the lab may use a newer version)

   ![](images/69-lombok-installed-version.png)